rachitsharma300/rachitsharma/README.md

-# 👋 Hey, I'm ParsuRam
+# 👋 Hey, I'm Rachit

 Welcome to my portfolio!
 This project showcases my skills in **HTML, CSS, and JavaScript** with a cool dark/light mode toggle and direct links to my GitHub repos.